 - Dedicated Office Hour Sessions with Alumni Success team

-- Progress Reviews every 6 weeks that create real accountability
+- Progress Reviews at 7 weeks to create accountability

 - Term Sheet Support so all founders can feel comfortable with raising